 Regardless of the continual media bias, and attempted sabotage from others, Clifton drew far-reaching attention and created national dialogue – once again.
 “Teach Me How To Bucky” was featured on many national and local platforms, including Capital Times, Isthmus, The Badger Herald, NBC 15, WKOW 27, OnWisconsin, Triple MMM, WJQM, WJJO, WTDY, WSUM, Marquette Wire, UW-Green Bay News, ESPN, Sports Illustrated, Star Tribune, Pioneer Press, Deadspin, Chicago Tribune, The Daily Northwestern, Examiner, Bloom Magazine, Dallas Observer, Bustle, The Journal Times.
 The record also made “The Best Madison Music Video of 2010” by Isthmus, was awarded “Video of the Year” at the annual Madison Area Music Awards (MAMAs), and ran as the #1 song on local Hip Hop station 93.1 JAMZ (Madison-DeForest, former 105.9) for many weeks.

 In December, Zooniversity dropped the “Jimi Thing” record with an open verse, inviting other artists to record their own version – as a competition for the final feature spot.
 Later in the month, Badger Trips recruited the artists to promote their Rose Bowl trip in Zooniversity’s original video series “Zooday Tuesday”.
 In exchange, the duo performed on a private jet from Madison, Wisconsin to Los Angeles, California on December 30.
 Tension arose between the two artists due to Beef’s frustrations with the vulturing, self–serving producer over several issues, especially financial.
 Beef and Rio Escobar set up the “Beerpong Champions” collaboration between The Zoo and Madison’s Soldier Click in late January.
 The multi-faceted Escobar filmed, edited and performed on the straight-to-video record.
 Then the two parties dropped the visual the following month.
 Beef also dropped an “Activate My Heart” remix with Sun Prairie’s D. Crews.
 Universal removed the Youtube version almost immediately.
 Zooniversity dropped their last record on 4/20/11 called “Just Relax”.
 Many local artists had recorded verses to the “Jimi Thing” beat, and Beef wanted to use one of theirs for the track, but Q chose to release the official version with West Coast Frat Rapper Loggy instead.
 Pardon The Swag Music, Great White Shark, DML.fm and VibeToThis posted the “Just Relax” record.
-Although The Zoo split at this point, Zooniversity Music drew the first major attention to Wisconsin Hip Hop since Coo Coo Cal in the early 2000s.
-The two had about 50 unreleased records, according to Q. Their last performance took place on a crane boat, alongside J.T.
-Roach and Alexandra Offerdahl, on Lake Mendota.
+The two had about 50 unreleased records, according to the producer.
+Quincy wound up stealing almost all the money from the group and locking Beef out of the social media accounts.
+The descendent of William Henry Harrison was also racist and strangely hateful toward those from the area.
+Their last performance took place on a crane boat, alongside J.T.
+Roach, on Lake Mendota.
+Although problematic at times, Zooniversity Music drew the first major attention to Wisconsin Hip Hop since Coo Coo Cal in the early 2000s.

 Director Beef set up the music video for the project’s first single, “Travel Light”, which was filmed and released in the Summer leading up to the Autumn drop.
 The reflective Boom Bap record features additional vocals from Candice Duarte and production from Madison Media Institute (MMI) graduate Michael Cooper.
 The first 15 tracks were released on the artist’s Bandcamp page.
 He secured feats from locals Kane-O, Reign (Reigny Day), Deken Frost (Star Persons), Swisha Vendetta aka Veezy of Rockford, IL, D. Crews, ¡Oye!, and Marvy Marv of Madison’s Track Team Music (TTM) for the tape, and received production help from hometown heroes Cooper, Reign and Platinum-selling DJ Pain 1.
 Both sides are introduced by a spoken word interpretation from Beef.
 Together, all 22 tracks represent the first chapter of Beef’s life – Chapter 1.
 Soon, College-of-Music posted, as well as Fusion Mixtapes.